getodk/docs/src/collect-settings.rst

 :guilabel:`Basemap`
-  Sets the map to be displayed when the mapping app is opened.
+  Sets the map to be displayed
+  when a widget with a mapping component is opened.

 .. _form-management-settings: